 It’s the same way your employees aren’t slacking off when they’re in the office.
 It’s a combination of trust and also just having a team of incredibly motivated, driven people.
-We also have a very honest and open culture.

 What are the three steps you’ve taken to make sure the culture keeps thriving when that in-person communication goes away?

 We are a really close knit team and we’ve made like a lot of an effort to try to ensure we have non-work social touch points.
 So we do Monday morning breakfast over Zoom and a Friday end of day wind-down.
 For Zoom video calls, they can be games, nights, quizzes and a lot of just touch points that aren’t like meetings to check in.

 We also try to encourage check ins between people outside of their normal team.
 So we’ve introduced virtual coffees with everyone in the company paired up randomly each week with someone from a different team.

 The team also love learning new things, so last week we had a personal trainer talk to us about different exercises we can do at home with grains of rice and water bottles.

 Want to learn more?

 Listen to the whole episode in the player above.

 Or, for more content like this – sign up to our monthly flex-work round up, Flexible Times.